GBADsInformatics/API_GBADsPublic/README.md

 2. Improved logging
 3. Added parameterized queries to prevent SQL injection attacks
 4. Send error messages to the user and not just to the console

-Improvements that need to be made:
-2. Clean up code and document
-3. Add test harness
 4. Add * to fields to generate all fields for the general query capability
    - fields=* does work but it does not retrieve the field names
    - need to add a subroutine to fetch field names - the following code will do this: